pustotnik/zenmake/docs/buildconf.rst

       command ``distclean`` before changing of ``buildroot``.
-      ZenMake cannot do it because it stores all meta information in current build directory and if you change this directory it loses all this information.
+      ZenMake cannot do it because it stores all meta information in current build directory and if you change this directory it will lose all such an information.

       This can be changed in the future by storing extra information in some other place like user home directory but now it is.